vultr/terraform-provider-vultr/website/docs/r/kubernetes.html.markdown

 * `region` - (Required) The region your VKE cluster will be deployed in.
 * `version` - (Required) The version your VKE cluster you want deployed.
 [See Available Version](https://www.vultr.com/api/#operation/get-kubernetes-versions)
 * `label` - (Optional) The VKE clusters label.
+* `ha_controlplanes` - (Optional, Default to False) Boolean indicating if the cluster should be created with multiple, highly available controlplanes.

 `node_pools` (Optional) **NOTE** There must be 1 node pool when the kubernetes resource is first created (see explanation above).
 It supports the following fields